1962–63 NBA season: Season recap

-Offseason
+Off-season

-In the spring of 1962, Cleveland Pipers owner George Steinbrenner signed Jerry Lucas to a player-management contract worth forty thousand dollars.
+In the spring of 1962, Cleveland Pipers owner George Steinbrenner of the new American Basketball League signed Jerry Lucas to a player-management contract worth $40,000.
 With the Lucas signing, Steinbrenner had a secret deal with NBA commissioner Maurice Podoloff.
 The Pipers would merge with the Kansas City Steers and join the NBA.
 A schedule was printed for the 1963–64 NBA season with the Pipers playing the New York Knicks in the first game.
-Steinbrenner and partner George McKean fell behind in payments to the NBA and the deal was cancelled.
+But Steinbrenner and partner George McKean fell behind in payments to the NBA and the deal was cancelled.

 Preseason

-The season began with a shock, as the Philadelphia Warriors had left for San Francisco.
+The season began with a franchise shift, as the Philadelphia Warriors pulled up stakes and headed to San Francisco, joining the Los Angeles Lakers on the West Coast.
 The Warriors, whose lineage in basketball dates back to the Philadelphia Sphas of the 1920s, had been a fixture for decades in Philadelphia, one of pro basketball's essential cities.
-Philadelphia would have no team that season, until the Syracuse Nationals moved there the following season, becoming the Philadelphia 76ers.
-The Cincinnati Royals were promptly shifted to the NBA's East Division to replace the Warriors, a fact the Royals would soon come to regret.
+Philadelphia would be without an NBA team until the Syracuse Nationals moved there the following season, becoming the Philadelphia 76ers.
+The Cincinnati Royals were promptly shifted to the more competitive NBA's East Division to replace the Warriors, a fact the Royals would come to regret.

-The existence of a rival league, the American Basketball League, also was a big factor this year.
-Globetrotters' owner Abe Saperstein started the league as an act of revenge when he did not get an NBA franchise in Los Angeles.
-The Minneapolis Lakers moved to Los Angeles in 1960.
+The existence of the rival American Basketball League played a significant factor this year.
+Globetrotters' owner Abe Saperstein started the league after he was thwarted in a bid for an NBA franchise in Los Angeles.
+The Minneapolis Lakers had moved to Los Angeles in 1960.
+The ABL made an immediate splash with two major innovations that the NBA would copy eventually—a wider free throw lane and 3-point field goal for successful shots beyond 25 feet.

 Leading teams

-The Eastern division Celtics won a league high 58 of 80 NBA games, leading the league in both rebounds and assists as a team, followed by the Lakers in the West with 53.
+Setting the pace in the Eastern Division, the defending champion Celtics won a league high 58 of 80 NBA games, leading the league in both rebounds and assists as a team, followed by the Lakers in the West with 53.
 Three other NBA teams won 40 games or better.
 The Syracuse Nationals and St. Louis Hawks both won 48 games each.
 The Cincinnati Royals also had 42 wins.

 Celtics

-On the courts, the powerful Boston Celtics were building a dynasty.
+On the court, the powerful Boston Celtics were building a dynasty.
 Bill Russell led Red Auerbach's club from the middle with his shot blocking and rebounding, where he ranked a huge second place in the NBA.
 He was also seventh in the NBA in assists, remarkable for a center.

 Sam Jones had stepped in for Bill Sharman at shooting guard, after Sharman left to coach the ABL Los Angeles Jets.
 Jones immediately led the club in scoring just as Sharman had, with his deadly banking jump shots.
 34-year-old Bob Cousy quarterbacked his club one more time, but the 1950s superstar had clearly lost a step.